MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/control-center-desktop-flow-monitoring.md

 :::image type="content" source="./media/control-center-desktop-flow-monitoring.png" alt-text="Screenshot of Automation Kit Control Center desktop flow monitoring.":::

+## Security

+To see desktop flows monitoring data the following me be setup:

+1. The Cloud flow and desktop flow must be part of a solution
+1. The the user be an owner or have the had the flow shared with them
+1. Belong to a Security role like the **System Customizer** to see all flows in the environment

 ## Access desktop flow monitoring

 To access the desktop flow monitoring features, follow these steps: